zoehenry/full-stack-camp/week-0/part-2-html-css-primer.md

 It is highly recommended that you complete this exercise in a text editor like [Sublime](https://www.sublimetext.com) or [Atom](https://atom.io).

-1. Modify the practice HTML and stylesheet documents from the part-2-practice folder to include information about yourself.
+1. Modify the [practice HTML and stylesheet documents](https://github.com/codesail-camp/full-stack-camp/tree/master/week-0/part-2-practice) from the part-2-practice folder to include information about yourself.
   - To view the webpage, open `practice.html` in your browser.

+## Homework:
+##### Due Friday, May 27, 2016
-2. Using the image and HTML skeleton provided in the exercise folder, create a webpage to look like the image.
+- Using the image and HTML skeleton provided in the [exercise folder](https://github.com/codesail-camp/full-stack-camp/tree/master/week-0/part-2-exercise), create a webpage to look like the image.
 You may need to refer to documentation on [CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
 It is highly encouraged that you use external references to complete this assignment!

-## Homework:
-##### Due Friday, May 27, 2016
-- Create a webpage from an image